 - D.8.
-The Section 151 Officer shall: - a) Make arrangements for all banking services. - b) Ensure that surplus cash is systematically invested on a daily basis consistent with the Council's Treasury Management Strategy. - c) Ensure all cheques or other financial instructions issued on behalf of the Council bear the impression or manuscript signature of an authorised officer, in accordance with the counter-signature hierarchy specified in Annex G, Clause 1.f - d) Be responsible for the ordering and control of cheques and similar secure stationery, and make sound arrangements for the safe custody of cheque stocks, and the control and reconciliation of those issued. - e) Make secure arrangements for the telephonic and electronic transmission of payments and receipts, including the application of effective internal controls to mirror those set out above. - D.9.
-Corporate Directors are responsible for ensuring that their staff comply with all guidance and instructions issued by the Section 151 Officer in this regard of cash holdings.
-Detailed regulations governing cash, change floats and credit cards are set out in Annex E, section 3
+The Section 151 Officer shall: - a) Make arrangements for all banking services. - b) Ensure that surplus cash is systematically invested on a daily basis consistent with the Council's Treasury Management Strategy. - c) Ensure all cheques or other financial instructions issued on behalf of the Council bear the impression or manuscript signature of an authorised officer, in accordance with the counter-signature hierarchy specified in Annex G, Clause 1.f. - d) Be responsible for the ordering and control of cheques and similar secure stationery, and make sound arrangements for the safe custody of cheque stocks, and the control and reconciliation of those issued. - e) Make secure arrangements for the telephonic and electronic transmission of payments and receipts, including the application of effective internal controls to mirror those set out above. - D.9.
+Strategic Directors are responsible for ensuring that their staff comply with all guidance and instructions issued by the Section 151 Officer in this regard.

-Petty Cash, Change Floats, and Credit Card Purchases
+Petty Cash, Change Floats, and Electronic Purchasing Card Payments

 D.10.
 The Council's resources may be held as cash only where there is a business need.
-Any cash holdings must be authorised by the Section 151 Officer who will review the need for such cash holdings periodically and may, at his/her discretion, in consultation with Corporate Directors, withdraw or alter the size
+Any cash holdings must be authorised by the Section 151 Officer who will review the need for such cash holdings periodically and may, at his/her discretion, in consultation with Strategic Directors, withdraw or alter the size of cash holdings.
+Detailed regulations governing cash, change floats and electronic purchasing cards are set out in Annex E, section 3.